 Reusable Coffee Cup Options

-I chose the KeepCup’s BPA-free plastic cup over glass options because it’s lighter.
+I like KeepCup because they mimic the feel of a disposal one.
 The lid stays on firm but can come off easily when you pull at the tab.
 While the top plug keeps the drink enclosed, it’s not leakproof, so I don’t recommend tossing it in your bag unless you can keep it upright.
 It’s dishwasher safe on the top shelf.
 The top plug is removable too, so it’s easy to care for.
 Small, medium, and large sizes are available, and I got it in the large size because I drink a lot of tea.
 See KeepCup’s other options (glass, clear plastic, double wall)Â here.